nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![LeaveSequenceDiagram](images/LeaveSequenceDiagram.png)

+   *Figure 16: Sequence Diagram of the 'leave' command*

 The following activity diagram summarizes the scoping features when a user executes a new command:

 ![ScopingActivityDiagram](images/ScopingActivityDiagram.png)

+   *Figure 17: Activity Diagram of the scoping components*

 #### Design consideration: